Leigh092478/cka_training/learning_curves/mongodb_project/README.md

 -> echo -n 'username' | base64
 -> echo -n 'password' | base64

+## Phase 2 - Scale up & Pod Scheduller:
+In this phase, the project is currently deployed in default namespace and only have 1 replica.

+### Task:
+1. create a namespace of 'training' and use it for this mongodb project.
+2. create 2 user;
+    - mongodb-user (view only the pods,logs and configmap)
+    - mongodb-admin (can add user, administer the project and namespace)
+3.

 ## Issues encountered
 1. Using the latest mongodb version requires "MongoDB 5.0+ requires a CPU with AVX support".